 Hearing Aids Help

 Family and friends are often the first to notice changes in hearing and attitude.
-Before quickly writing off a loved one’s behaviors as simply a side effect of aging, consider their hearing and talk with them about taking a free hearing test.
+Next time a loved on tries to write off a behavior as simply a side effect of aging.
+Think of their hearing and talk with them about taking a free hearing test.